yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 - Added more clarifications to the format section
 - Made ABNF grammar match the document
 - Added a note about text content to the format section

+# Changes since the -04 draft
+- TBD

 # Note to Readers